Lostmyname/lmn-gulp-tasks/README.md

 example code above that we compress everything but the header images using a lossy compression.

+There are also two options called `skipResize` and `skipOptimize` that you want to set true only on the certain situation.
+For example, they would be useful when you run integration tests on CI.
+It skips resizing but copies images with the publishing names.
+Both are false in default.

 ### scss*

 The scss tasks runs compass on one or more specified SCSS files, then runs